ml5js/ml5-website-v02-docsify/docs/learning/ml5_glossary.md

 A feature is an individual measurable property or characteristic of a phenomenon being observed.
 Features are used to represent the phenomenon numerically.
 For example, a feature of a cat could be its weight, or the color of its fur.
 In machine learning, features are used to represent the phenomenon being observed in a way that a machine learning algorithm can understand.
 For example, a cat could be represented by a feature vector of its weight and the color of its fur.
 In ml5.js, features are often used to represent the input to a machine learning model.

 #### **G**
----
-### Gradient Descent
-Gradient descent is an optimization algorithm used to train machine learning models.
-Gradient descent is an optimization algorithm used to train machine learning models.
-Gradient descent is often used to train machine learning models.
-In ml5.js, gradient descent is often used to train machine learning models.

 #### **H**
 ---